EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 @ku.edu email account and you are expected to regularly check

 it.
-Important information will also be communicated via email.
+Important information may also be communicated via email.

 You are a student registered in a course offered by